lazarkulasevic/lazarkulasevic.github.io/docs/blog/metaprogramming-in-javascript-creating-interceptor.md

 Form validation is a great example.
 Trapping and validating data in a separate code block seems like a neat way to keep the technical stuff separate from the business stuff in a project.

 You may have also heard of HTTP client's request and response interceptors (e.g., Axios), which are mainly used for updating token in request headers and *preparation* of response messages.
 Well, they don't use `Proxy`.
-However, a front-end guy named Dennis wrote a very cool [blog post on Divotion](https://divotion.com/blog/using-proxies-for-intercepting-http-calls) in which he provided the very same yet cleaner implementation using Javascript Proxy.
+However, a front-end dev named Dennis wrote a very cool [blog post on Divotion](https://divotion.com/blog/using-proxies-for-intercepting-http-calls) in which he provided the very same yet cleaner implementation using Javascript Proxy.

 Other use cases could be caching, logging events and/or errors, you name it!
 Whatever requires pre or postprocessing in runtime, Proxy interceptor is your savior.